Using an editorial calendar for your blog is definitely a time saver. I am preaching as a converted person.

 If you prefer digital, you can use the free Google Calendar.
 It’s easy to use and is perfect as a starter.
 You can use the app.
 No bells and whistles, but it;s great for syncing across devices other peoples calendars.

 There is a WordPress plugin called “Editorial Calendar” that you can install and activate.
 It is also free.
 It doesn’t have a lot of options either, but it does work.
-We have talked about how to install plugins previously.
-Do make sure it’s compatible with your version of WordPress before installation to keep your blog safe from harm.

 I am currently using the CoSchedule calendar on a two week trial basis.
 You might want to do the same if you want to step up your game like me.
 I have yet to decide on the investment, but l do see the good.

 Have l convinced you to invest in an editorial calendar for your blog?
 I hope so.
 You can send the champagne to me later.
 As always, please share this post if you find it helpful.